xarcdotdev/hyprorbit/README.md

 </div>

 <!-- ABOUT THE PROJECT -->
-## What is hypr-orbits?
+## What is hyprorbits?

-Use `hypr-orbits module focus code` to instantly switch to your code workspace. hypr-orbits manages independent "orbit" contexts while keeping your hotkeys stable across all workspace sets.
+Use `hyprorbits module focus code` to instantly switch to your code workspace. hyprorbits manages independent "orbit" contexts while keeping your hotkeys stable across all workspace sets.

 <!-- <div align="center">
 ![Product Demo][product-screenshot]